karthikv22/Project-01-Local-Chatbot/README.md

 AI:
 Hello!
 How can I help you today?

-You: My name is Mallikarjuna.
+You: My name is V Karthik.

 AI:
 Nice to meet you!